Lost Lagoon: Development

-When the causeway was first proposed in 1909, an intense public debate took place over the fate of the basin.
+When a causeway was first proposed in 1909, an intense public debate took place over the fate of the basin.
 As with most of the early controversies concerning the use of Stanley Park, organized labour was pitted against the more upper and middle class proponents of the City Beautiful movement.
 Trade union representatives argued that the majority working class population was in need of recreational facilities, while their opponents maintained that more aesthetic or ethereal considerations should take precedence in park development.
 The Vancouver Trades and Labour Council was adamantly opposed to the idea of an artificial lake, and argued for it to instead be filled in for use as a sports field.
 The park board retained the services of T. Mawson and Associates, an architectural landscaping firm that had designed the park's zoo and many other facilities in Stanley Park.
 The proposal the board settled on featured an artificial lake with a sports stadium on the northwest side and a large museum on the southwest shore.
 The $800,000 price tag, however, proved too steep for the board's budget, and the non-lake parts of the proposal were quashed.

 The next phase in the lake's development came in 1929, when the saltwater pipes entering from Coal Harbour were shut off, turning it into a freshwater lake.
 The BC Fish and Game Protection Association was given permission to stock the lake with trout.
 The Stanley Park Flyfishing Association was formed, and charged members to fish in the lake, while the park board profited from the canoe and boat rentals.
 This came to an end in 1938 when the walkway around the lake was constructed and the area declared a bird sanctuary.
 Civic budgets were significantly reduced during the depression, but the park board benefited from the free labour of relief recipients, who were used to landscape Lost Lagoon.